jessehamner/TechMillForKids/README.md

  - "enough digital logic to see how computers can [add](https://en.wikipedia.org/wiki/Adder_(electronics)) or [compare](https://en.wikipedia.org/wiki/XNOR_gate) numbers."

 That's actually a _lot._ This workshop takes around 4 hours of total time, if you don't do any soldering.
+It is best split into two sessions, regardless of whether you teach soldering or not.

 I threw in a bunch of "experiments" or "applications" like the classic [lemon battery](https://en.wikipedia.org/wiki/Lemon_battery), a [saltwater resistor](https://en.wikipedia.org/wiki/Liquid_rheostat), a [Leyden jar](https://en.wikipedia.org/wiki/Leyden_jar) (the earliest capacitor), and a cardboard/aluminum foil variable capacitor.
 There are a handful of thought experiments designed to introduce slightly advanced topics like [_integer overflow_](https://en.wikipedia.org/wiki/Integer_overflow) without making it too hard.
 It might be useful to make an [aluminum foil & corrugated cardboard multi-layer capacitor](http://bizarrelabs.com/crystal.htm "Crystal Radio page on bizarrelabs.com") too, either beforehand or in place of the Leyden jar.